Incubeta/pub-assignment-backend-developer/README.md

 This assignment will use a real-life use-case that we also needed to solve for our existing client.
 However, we simplified the scenario a bit to make it solvable within 3-4 hours.
 In this modified scenario, we ask you to write a server application that serves client requests from a database through a REST API.
 For the data layer, you will get two CSV's that contains flight data.
 The data structure is the same for both files, but the data is different.

 ## Before you start - preparation
+Certainly!
+Here's a revised version with corrected spelling and grammar:

+> Please note that the assignment consists of three steps.
+We do not expect you to implement all three steps, but at least one is required.
+> What needs to be included in the solution is an overall conceptual plan for how you would approach the steps.
+How you present that is up to you.
+> Of course, if you want to implement the complete solution, feel free!

 - Make sure you book enough time for yourself to complete this assignment.
 Based on our experience maximum 3-4 hours should be enough to deliver a solution.
 - Your solution should be in a private repository.
 Once you created one please don't forget to invite us, so we can track your progress.
 Our accounts: https://github.com/S4n3L, https://github.com/miguelosana, https://github.com/baspenny